claytose/CS312Minecraft/README.md

 1. Run the command `cd ..` to go back to the parent directory (CS312Minecraft).
 2. Run the command `cd ansible` to access the required Ansible files.
-3. In the file titled "inventory.ini", change the <public_ip> value to the IP address you copied down in Step 4.1.
+3. Run the command `nano inventory.ini` to edit the "inventory.ini" file.
+Change the <public_ip> value to the IP address you copied down in Step 4.1.
 4. Run the following command to run the playbook with the required specifications:
    ```bash
    ansible-playbook -i inventory.ini playbook.yml